bcgov/fbp-go/README.md

 - Dart naming convention rules are often broken in order to conform with the CFFDRS R library.
 The R code has been manually translated, and in order to debug and stay up to date with changes, it's just easier if the code looks similar.
+- Variable names throughout conform to conventions in [ST-X-3](https://cfs.nrcan.gc.ca/publications/download-pdf/10068) Appendix II and [GLC-X-10](https://cfs.nrcan.gc.ca/publications/download-pdf/31414) Appendix I. E.g. `GFL` instead of `grassFuelLoad` or `minGS` instead of `minGroundSlope`.
+Validating formulae an math in code can get very confusing if one does not conform to the acronyms used in the related scientific literature.

 ## Todo
 - Add screenshots for iOS.